Raigyo/laravel-api/readme.md

 DB_PASSWORD=xxx
 ~~~~

-To **launch the server**, go on the directory of this app the launch:
+To **launch the server**, go on the directory of this app then launch:

 `$ php artisan serve`